 Reducing inflammation and improving gut health – two of the cornerstones of The 131 Method – are absolutely essential for hormone balance.
-Unfortunately, thanks to things like high stress levels, exposure to artificial light and an abundance of chemicals and xenoestrogens in our environment (that behave as endocrine disruptors), sometimes we need a little extra support to balance out our hormones.
+Unfortunately, thanks to things like high stress levels, exposure to artificial light and an abundance of chemicals in our environment (some that behave as endocrine disruptors), sometimes we need a little extra support to balance out our hormones.
+Enter: Seed Cycling!

 Women have the lovely (sarcasm) experience of our hormones fluctuating all month long.
-The menstrual cycle can be split up into two phases: the follicular phase (from day 1 of your period until ovulation) and the luteal phase (from ovulation to the start of your next period).
+The menstrual cycle can be split up into two phases.
+The follicular phase: from day 1 of your period until ovulation.
+Luteal phase: from ovulation to the start of your next period.
 These two phases have entirely different hormonal environments.
 When everything happens as it should, we feel good, experience healthy ovulation and have the ability to carry a pregnancy (if that’s the goal).
-When hormones are not balanced, you may experience debilitating PMS symptoms, difficulty with weight loss, fluid retention, mood disturbances, anovulatory cycles, acne, poor sleep quality and infertility.
+When hormones are not balanced, you may experience:

 How to Seed Cycle

 - Follicular phase: 1st day of menstruation – ovulation (typically days 1-14)

 - Estrogen Boosters: Add 1 tablespoon ground flaxseed and 1 tablespoon pumpkin seeds daily

 - These seeds are designed to support the healthy estrogen levels required to build up the endometrium in preparation for ovulation

 - Luteal phase: Ovulation – onset of menstruation (typically days 14-28)

 - Progesterone Boosters: Add 1 tablespoon sunflower seeds and 1 tablespoon sesame seeds daily

 - These seeds provide zinc and vitamin E which help the body to produce progesterone as it should during the luteal phase